 You don’t want to choose something frumpy, and you don’t want to squeeze your belly into something too tight.

-That’s why we’re going to have a crash course on understanding maternity sizing today.
+That’s why we’re going to have a crash course on understanding maternity sizing.
 I’m going to go over everything you need to know about maternity sizes and how to determine the right size.
 Spoiler alert: It’s not difficult.